coconutcow/UniGe-Graph-Analytics/Assignment1/Report_Assignment1.md

 ### The first output looks slightly crude, and difficult to interpret.
 ![alt text](https://github.com/coconutcow/UniGe-Graph-Analytics/blob/master/ImageSources/Image1.png "Graph One")
 ### Voila!
 Doesn't it look beautiful ?
 I have utilised some functions provided by the NetworkX and MatplotLib libraries.
+We have now reproduced all airports that exist globally, and their consequent airline routes.
+Incidently, the outcome also looks like the map of the planet earth - thus encompassing us with the idea that most of the globe does remain connected, but there is, yet, room for development.
 ![alt text](https://github.com/coconutcow/UniGe-Graph-Analytics/blob/master/ImageSources/Image2.png "Graph Two")